nielsenjared/node-express-heroku-deployment/README.md

 git push heroku master
 ```

 Navigate to the URL provided to verify deployment.
+It will be something poetic, like: https://dry-chamber-49146.herokuapp.com/

 Hello, world!

 In the future:
 ```